 At the time of writing one may need to disable syntax highlighting in the extension settings in order to get a correct display.

-The trace browser displays, on the left column, a list of cards corresponding to a step perfoemd by the interpreter.
+The trace browser displays, on the left column, a list of cards corresponding to a step performed by the interpreter.
 The right side of the panel gives more details about the selected step.
 In the image below one can see the goal, the rule being applied, the assignments performed by the unification of the rule's head with the goal, the subgoals generated.

 tracer.png